 What You Should Know About Graduating From Community College in Arkansas

 The potential career paths and opportunities within occupations should factor into your community college choice.
-Based on May 2020 wage data, the top five highest-paying careers for people with an associate degree in Arkansas were air traffic controllers, radiation therapists, dental hygienists, nuclear medicine technologists, and occupational therapy assistants.
+Based on May 2021 wage data, the top five highest-paying careers for people with an associate degree in Arkansas were air traffic controllers, dental hygienists, radiation therapists, nuclear medicine technologists, and occupational therapy assistants.

 You should also consider the number of job openings that are available.
-Among careers in Arkansas that require an associate degree, the ones with the most job openings include preschool teachers (except special education), paralegals and legal assistants, physical therapist assistants, computer network support specialists, and radiologic technologists.
+Among careers in Arkansas that require an associate degree, the ones with the most job openings include preschool teachers (except special education), paralegals and legal assistants, physical therapist assistants, radiologic technologists, and dental hygienists.

 Other careers are on the decline, which can make finding a position more difficult.
-The Arkansas careers for people with associate degrees that are expected to decline the most include respiratory therapy technicians, avionics technicians, embalmers, geological and petroleum technicians, and human resources assistants (except payroll and timekeeping).
+The Arkansas careers for people with associate degrees that are expected to decline the most include desktop publishers and human resources assistants.

 As you research community colleges in Arkansas, considering the available financial aid options is also important.
 Check out these federal and state resources to learn more about the financial aid options that are available to community college students in Arkansas.

 - Arkansas Department of Higher Learning.
 The Arkansas Department of Higher Learning provides information on financial aid options available to Arkansas students, including scholarship options.

 - Federal Student Aid.
 The office of Federal Student Aid offers over $120 billion in scholarships, grants, loans, and work study each year.
 Check your eligibility for various financial aid types with FAFSA4caster.
 When you’re ready to apply, you can use the online FAFSA form.